AK3847/Codebase-Analyzer/README.md

 ```terminal
  git clone https://github.com/AK3847/Codebase-Analyzer.git
 ```
-- Run the following command to install all the python module requirements:
+- Navgiate to `Codebase-Analyzer` folder and run the following command to install all the python module requirements:
 ```terminal
   pip install -r requirements
 ```
-- Navigate to  `Codebase-Analyzer` folder and run following command in the terminal:
+- Then run the following command in the terminal to start the script:

 ```terminal
 python main.py